-- 8.-(1) A person shall not engage in the business of being a credit intermediary unless- - (a) he is the holder of an authorisation (subsequently referred to in this section as an "authorisation") granted for that purpose by the Director, and - (b) he holds an appointment in writing from each undertaking 10 for which he is an intermediary. - (2) A holder of an authorisation shall only engage in the business of being a credit intermediary in the name specified in the holder's authorisation. - (3) An application for an authorisation shall be in such form as the 15 Director may determine and shall be accompanied by a fee of- - (a) £500 for companies and partnerships, and - (b) £250 for sole traders, or such other amount as may stand specified, for the time being, in regulations.
+- (2) A holder of an authorisation shall only engage in the business of being a credit intermediary in the name specified in the holder's 25 authorisation. - (3) An application for an authorisation shall be in such form as the Director may determine and shall be accompanied by a fee of- - (a) £500 for companies and partnerships, and - (b) £250 for sole traders, or such other amount as may stand specified, for the time being, in regulations.